— Douglas C. Kellogg Fund for Geoarchaeological Research —

-Committee Chair and End of Term: Sarah Sherwood
+Committee Chair and End of Term: Susan M. Mentzer

-Committee Members and Ends of Terms: Vickie Clay , Metin I. Eren , Thomas Fenn , Bruce Huckell
+Committee Members and Ends of Terms: Vickie L. Clay , Cynthia M. Fadem , Thomas Fenn , Richard H. Wilshusen

-Award Description: The Douglas C. Kellogg Award provides support for dissertation research, with emphasis on the field and/or laboratory aspects of this research, for graduate students in the earth sciences and archaeology.
+*Award Description: The Douglas C. Kellogg Award provides support for dissertation research, with emphasis on fieldwork and/or laboratory portions of this research, for graduate students in the earth sciences and archaeology.
 Under the auspices of the SAA's Geoarchaeology Interest Group, family, friends, and close associates of Douglas C. Kellogg formed a memorial in his honor.

 *Who Is Eligible to Submit Nominations or Apply for the Award: Recipients of the Kellogg Award will be students who are (1) actively pursuing the Ph.D. degree in earth sciences or archaeology; (2) applying earth science methods to archaeological research and (3) seeking to engage in a career in geoarchaeology.

-Nomination/Submission Materials Required: The application should consist of a research proposal no more than three pages long that describes the research and its potential contributions to American archaeology, a curriculum vita, and two letters of support, including one from the chair that certifies that the student is conducting the proposed research along with the expected date of completion of the degree.
-Electronic submissions as pdfs sent to the committee chair are preferred.
-File names must include the applicants surname or last name and the award (Douglas C. Kellogg Fund for Geoarchaeological Research) must be clearly indicated in the proposal.
+*Nomination/Submission Materials Required: The application should consist of (1) a research proposal no more than three pages in length (excluding references) that describes the research and its potential contributions to American archaeology, (2) a curriculum vita, and (3) two letters of support, including one from the dissertation committee chair that certifies that the student is conducting the proposed research along with the expected date of completion of the degree.
+Electronic submissions as pdfs sent to the award committee chair are preferred.
+File names must include the applicants surname or last name.
+The award (Douglas C. Kellogg Fund for Geoarchaeological Research) must be clearly indicated in the proposal title.